Some Optimizations on Detecting Gravitational Wave Using Convolutional Neural Network: Data

-To evaluate the performance of $\hat{f}$, some samples independent of $S_{tr}$ are also needed.
-These evaluation samples constitute a set $S_{te}$, referred to as test set.
+To evaluate the performance of $\hat{f}$, some samples independent of $S_{tr}$ are needed.
+These evaluation samples constitute a set $S_{te}$, which is referred to as a \textbf{test set}.
 The independence here is to ensure the objectivity of the model evaluation.

 One typical characteristic of the problem is that the GW is usually very weak and the observed signal is contaminated with various disturbances.
 All of the existing disturbances are collectively referred to as noises.
-This work assumes that the glitches are removed from the data or from the detector entirely \citep{ArXiv:Sara:2017,Journal:Powell:2015, Journal:Jade:2017, Journal:Michael:2017, ArXiv:Daniel:2017, Journal:Nikhil:2017,Journal:Sukanta:2016,Ligo:Razzano:2017}.
-Therefore, we modeled the noises approximately using a Gaussian distribution with zero mean $N(0,\sigma^2)$, where $\sigma^2$ is the variance of the Gaussian distribution.
-Let $\boldsymbol{s} \in R^D$ is an observed signal, and $\boldsymbol{h}$ and $\boldsymbol{n}$ are the GW component and noises in $\boldsymbol{s}$.
-Since the proposed scheme based on wavelet packet and CNN and its characteristics are totally different from the matched filter techniques in related literatures, the ratio of maximum amplitude of the waveform and the white noise standard deviation
+Actually, \citet{Journal:Gabbard:2018PRL}, \citet{PRD:George:2018}, and this work are of investigating the feasibility of detecting GW using a machine learning scheme and its potential.
+In these works, a fundamental assumption is that glitches have been removed from the data or from the detector \citep{ArXiv:Sara:2017,Journal:Powell:2015,Journal:Jade:2017, Journal:Zevin:2017, Journal:Mukund:2017,Journal:Bose:PRD2016}.
+Therefore, this work modeled the noises approximately using a series of independent Gaussian random variables with zero mean , without any considerations of influences from glitches, other transient sources of detector noise.
+That is to say, the assumed noise model is a white Gaussian noise.
+In real applications, however, the intensity of noise is non-stationary and the signal-to-noise ratios (SNRs) on different segments of observed data are inconstant.
+To simulate these cases, this work computed Gaussian noises with their corresponding variance depending on randomly chosen SNRs (Table \ref{Tab:DataSets}).
+Therefore, the noises are non-stationary in this work.
+These are of earlier stage investigations, and we will study the performance of this kind scheme based on real detector noise in future works.

-is defined to evaluate the performance of our approach as a scale of the data quality, rather than optimal signal-to-noise ratio (SNR) \citep{Journal:Owen:1999,arXiv:George1711,arXiv:Gabbard:2017}.
-For an easy comparison, some experimental results are evaluated using both $A^{S/N}$ and the optimal SNR in this work.
+This work uses three data quality measures: the optimal SNR $\rho_{opt}$ \citep{Journal:Gabbard:2018PRL}, the ratio between the maximum amplitude of the waveform and the white noise standard deviation $A^{S/N}$, and the matched filtering SNR $\texttt{SNR}_{mf}$ \citep{Journal:Owen:1999}